-Conformance Level Remarks and Explanations Remarks and Explanations Supports with Exceptions Some device controls are distinguishable by touch, but audio feedback is not supported.
-The printer driver however, is accessible to the visually impaired because it supports audio feedback and voice guidance through the use of a PC and speakers.
-Does Not Support Text displayed on the screen is not stylized and there is considerable contrast with the background.
-However, the size of the characters is slightly smaller than the standard.
-Supports All information conveyed using color is also conveyed using text and icons.
-Not applicable Standard operation of this product does not require hearing.
-Not applicable Standard operation of this product does not require hearing.
-Not applicable The UI for this product does not require complex manipulation or simultaneous button presses/gestures.
-Supports with Exceptions The UI for this product does not require complex manipulation or simultaneous button presses/gestures.
-Supports with Exceptions Basic operation of the device supports this.
-For maintenance and setup, it is inapplicable.
+Conformance Level Remarks and Explanations Supports.
+The Remote UI is The third alternative.
+When a screen reader is used with The Remote UI, blind users can operate Job, However, faxing and sending are not offered through The Remote UI.
+Operation status can be determined through audio tones that confirm key entry, error, and Job done as well as text messages on The display.
+The Automatic Document Feeder helps ensure proper Document placement.
+Supports.
+The text at the top of the screen is not stylized and there is considerable contrast with the background.
+There is also a feature to enlarge text.
+Supports.
+All information conveyed using color is also conveyed using text and icons.
+Not Appolicable Standard operation of this product does not require hearing.
+Not Appolicable Standard operation of this product does not require hearing.
+Not Appolicable Standard operation of this product does not require vocal input.
+Supports.
+The UI for this product does not require complex manipulation or simultaneous button presses/gestures.
+Supports with Exceptions.
 The standard Remote UI provides alternative access to users with mobility and dexterity impairments.
-Supports with Exceptions Basic operation of the device supports this.
-For maintenance and setup, it is inapplicable.
-Does Not Support Supports Not applicable Not applicable Supports with Exceptions Supports with Exceptions
+Supports with Exceptions.
+The standard Remote UI provides alternative access to users with mobility and dexterity impairments.
+Supports.
+Supports.
+Supports.
+Supports.
+Not Appolicable Not Appolicable Supports.
+Supports.

 302.9 With Limited Language, Cognitive, and Learning Abilities.
 ICT shall provide features making its use by individuals with limited cognitive, language, and learning abilities simpler and easier.
-The local UI is not considered simple by default. --- -- ---
+Supporte with Through the creation of shared buttons / My Buttons for use on the Quick Menu, "simple" one-touch operation is possible. --- --------------- --